-Short Answer: Both the Muslims and the Christians believe that Jesus was really the Messiah expected by the Jews.
+Short Answer: Both Muslims and Christians believe that Jesus was really the Messiah expected by the Jews.
 But the Jews reject this idea, alleging that Jesus was a false Messiah.
 The title Messiah stands for anyone who has been chosen by God for a significant mission.
 In Judaism that mission was crucial to them, namely the restoration of the line of King David, or the establishment of the Law of God on earth.
 The mission of the last Prophet was to complete the Religion taught by Moses and Jesus, indeed by all the prophets sent by Allah Almighty.

 Salam Dear Oscar,